Baby food: Controversies

 Some commercial baby foods have been criticized for their contents and cost.
 Over the decades, there have been multiple recalls of baby foods because of concerns about contamination or spoilage.
 In 1984 and 1986, Gerber was involved in a scandal over glass baby food jars breaking in transit, which dramatically affected its sales and profitability, although the US Food and Drug Administration later concluded that the company was not at fault.
 In 1987, Beechnut paid US$25 million to resolve charges of selling adulterated apple juice in the early 1980s.
 In 2011, Nestlé France decided to recall a batch of P'tit pot baby food as a precautionary measure after a customer reportedly found glass shards in one of their jars.
 An investigation into the incident's scope led the company to conclude that it had been an isolated occurrence and that the rest of the batch had not been affected.

+Pesticides

+The U.S. Environmental Protection Agency is required by law to ensure that pesticide residues do not harm babies and children.
+Almost 40% of baby foods sold in stores in the U.S. contain toxic pesticides, according to a 2023 study by the Environmental Working Group, an American non-profit environmental research and advocacy organization.
+The most common pesticide residues found in the baby foods were acetamiprid, a neonicotinoid insecticide that is known to be harmful to humans and bees, and captan, a fungicide of the phthalimide class that has been correlated to cancer.
+None of the organic baby foods tested in the same study were found to contain pesticides.